coal

 The words “live coal” in Isaiah 6:6 are more correctly “glowing stone.”

 In Lam.
-4:8 the expression “blacker than a coal” is literally rendered in the margin of the Revised King James Version “darker than blackness.”
+4:8 KJV the expression “blacker than a coal” is literally rendered in the margin of the Revised King James Version “darker than blackness.”

-“Coals of fire” (2 Samuel 22:9, 13; Psalm 18:8, 12-13, etc.) is an expression used metaphorically for lightnings proceeding from God.
+“Coals of fire” (2 Samuel 22:9, 13; Psalm 18:8, 12-13, etc.) is an expression used metaphorically for lightning proceeding from God.

-A false tongue is compared to “coals of juniper” (Psalm 120:4; James 3:6).
+A lying tongue is compared to “coals of juniper” (Psalm 120:4; James 3:6).

 “Heaping coals of fire on the head” symbolizes overcoming evil with good.
 The words of Paul (Romans 12:20) are equivalent to saying, “By charity and kindness thou shalt soften down his enmity as surely as heaping coals on the fire fuses the metal in the crucible.”

-More information
+Related information